tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/monitoring/benchmark.md

 clickhouse benchmark --query "select uniqMerge(b_count) as b_count from matview FORMAT Null SETTINGS max_threads=1"
 ```

 This is only useful when evaluating a function, not a whole query.
-It's better to not have to think about how many threads are available in the machine and ClickHouse at a certain moment, so having only one makes it simpler to benchmark and profile.
+It's better to not have to think about how many threads are available to ClickHouse at a certain point in time, so having only one makes it simpler to benchmark and profile.

 ## Use numbers() or zeros() to generate many rows